Titanic Museum (Pigeon Forge, Tennessee)

 The Titanic Museum is a two-story museum shaped like the RMS Titanic.
-It is located in Pigeon Forge, Tennessee and opened on April 8, 2010.
+It is located in Pigeon Forge, Tennessee, United States, and opened on April 8, 2010.
 It is built half-scale to the original ship.
 Similar to the one in Branson, Missouri, the museum holds 400 pre-discovery artifacts in twenty galleries.
 It is the largest permanent Titanic museum in the world.

 The structure is built in a pool to create the illusion of the Titanic at sea, and the 2-hour, self-guided tour is designed to give guests the sensation of being an original passenger on the Titanic's 1912 maiden voyage.

 As guests enter, they are given a passenger boarding ticket.
 On this ticket is the name of an actual Titanic passenger and the class they were traveling.
-Guests will learn the individual stories of several passengers.
+Guests will learn the individual stories of several passengers and crew members.
+The museum features a replica of the ship's First Class grand staircase, in which souvenir photos can be taken.
 In the Titanic Memorial Room, they will find out whether their ticketed passenger survived.

-The structure cost $25 million to build.
+The structure was estimated to have cost $25 million to build.